Item response theory

-In the same manner, IRT can be used to measure human behavior in online social networks.
-The views expressed by different people can be aggregated to be studied using IRT.
-Its use in classifying information as misinformation or true information has also been evaluated.

 Overview

 The concept of the item response function was around before 1950.
 The pioneering work of IRT as a theory occurred during the 1950s and 1960s.
 Three of the pioneers were the Educational Testing Service psychometrician Frederic M. Lord, the Danish mathematician Georg Rasch, and Austrian sociologist Paul Lazarsfeld, who pursued parallel research independently.
 Key figures who furthered the progress of IRT include Benjamin Drake Wright and David Andrich.
 IRT did not become widely used until the late 1970s and 1980s, when practitioners were told the "usefulness" and "advantages" of IRT on the one hand, and personal computers gave many researchers access to the computing power necessary for IRT on the other.
-In the 1990's Margaret Wu developed two item response software programs that analyse PISA and TIMSS data; ACER ConQuest (1998) and the R-package TAM (2010).
+In the 1990s Margaret Wu developed two item response software programs that analyse PISA and TIMSS data; ACER ConQuest (1998) and the R-package TAM (2010).

 Among other things, the purpose of IRT is to provide a framework for evaluating how well assessments work, and how well individual items on assessments work.
 The most common application of IRT is in education, where psychometricians use it for developing and designing exams, maintaining banks of items for exams, and equating the difficulties of items for successive versions of exams (for example, to allow comparisons between results over time).

 IRT models are often referred to as latent trait models.
 The term latent is used to emphasize that discrete item responses are taken to be observable manifestations of hypothesized traits, constructs, or attributes, not directly observed, but which must be inferred from the manifest responses.
 Latent trait models were developed in the field of sociology, but are virtually identical to IRT models.

 IRT is generally claimed as an improvement over classical test theory (CTT).
 For tasks that can be accomplished using CTT, IRT generally brings greater flexibility and provides more sophisticated information.
 Some applications, such as computerized adaptive testing, are enabled by IRT and cannot reasonably be performed using only classical test theory.
 Another advantage of IRT over CTT is that the more sophisticated information IRT provides allows a researcher to improve the reliability of an assessment.